sooyang/boggle_game/README.md

 Ruby on Rails was also selected for ease in doing rspec testing.

 It is worth noting that front-end frameworks such as React can deliver a better user experience for this exercise.
 It also have the ability to perform unit-testing using Jasmine.
-Placing time factor as a priority, Ruby on Rails is a winner.
+However, placing time factor as a priority, Ruby on Rails is a winner.